vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 In the afternoon, I had a planned lunch with two of my work colleagues.
 We met in downtown Berkeley around 1:10 PM near Jupiter, where we had been planning to eat but it was closed.
-We ultimately chose Tendergreens, where we availed of the outdoor dining.
+We ultimately chose Tender Greens, where we availed of the outdoor dining.
 After that, we walked around the UC Berkeley campus for a while.

 ## Thursday March 24